Fortinetics Book a call →

 The easiest framing is to think of the authorization structure as three stacked layers.

 FedRAMP is the federal-wide baseline.
 It authorizes a cloud service to process federal unclassified data at a chosen impact baseline (Low, Moderate, or High).
-The authorization is issued by an Agency (Agency ATO) or the Joint Authorization Board (JAB P-ATO) after a 3PAO-performed Security Assessment.
+The authorization is issued by a sponsoring agency after a 3PAO-performed Security Assessment.
+(The Joint Authorization Board that used to offer a second route was replaced by the FedRAMP Board in May 2024, and the P-ATO path retired with it.)

 DoD Cloud Computing Security Requirements Guide (CC SRG) is the DoD’s overlay.
 It layers DoD-specific controls on top of a FedRAMP authorization.
-It does not replace FedRAMP — it extends it.
-The CC SRG defines six Impact Levels:
+It does not replace FedRAMP; it extends it.
+The CC SRG defines four Impact Levels — the superseded pre-SRG cloud security model had six, and the SRG collapsed IL1 into IL2 and IL3 into IL4 while keeping the original numbering:

 • IL2 covers low-impact, non-controlled unclassified DoD information.
 IL2 authorization is effectively FedRAMP Moderate equivalent with very minor DoD differences.